Eight Miles High

 Clarke stormed from the studio.

-That night, Crosby called a friend of his and asked him to recommend someone to play.
-The next day, Crosby said it was time to call a session drummer and ace Jim Gordon played on the rest of the album.
+That night, Crosby called a friend for a recommendation.
+The next day, session drummer Jim Gordon was hired and he played on the rest of the album.

 But I don’t really see